 Measuring water take is fundamental to improving how we manage this important resource.

-- reassures the community that water is being managed fairly and sustainably.
+More accurate and timely information puts us in a better position to identify and respond to compliance breaches and reassures the community that water is being managed fairly and sustainably.

 The policy will initially focus on metering and will deliver:

 - improved measurement assurance

 - clarity on where a meter is required

 - clarified metering standards.